Panic Buttons

 New York SB 6987 requires social services agencies to provide wearable panic buttons for employees doing field work — and OSHA's General Duty Clause applies to client home visits nationwide

-App-based systems fail in home visits — phones visible to clients undermine the clinical relationship, and cellular dead zones in basement apartments and rural areas cut off alert transmission entirely
+Pulling out a phone to open an app undermines the clinical relationship during a home visit — and cellular dead zones in basement apartments and rural areas cut off transmission for any device

 WHAT'S AT STAKE